 What is gunmetal made of?

-Also called G Metal, a variety of bronze, formerly used for ordnance.
+Gunmetal also known as G Metal is a variety of bronze, used in the past for ordnance.
 Modern admiralty gunmetal is composed of 88 per cent copper, 10 per cent tin, and 2 per cent zinc.
 Used for gears and bearings that are subject to heavy loads and low speeds.

 How much is gunmetal worth?